-Any recurrence of a global financial crisis or economic downturn similar to that which occurred in 2008 and early 2009 could materially and adversely affect our business, financial condition, results of operations and prospects.
+Any recurrence of a global financial crisis or economic downturn could materially and adversely affect our business, financial condition, results of operations and prospects.

-The global financial markets experienced periods of extreme volatility and disruption in 2008 and early 2009.
+The global financial markets have been, and continue to be, volatile.
 The global financial crisis, concerns over inflation or deflation, energy costs, geopolitical risks, and the availability and cost of financing contributed to the unprecedented levels of market volatility and adversely affected the expectations for the continuous growth of the global economy, the capital markets and the consumer industry.
-These factors, combined with others, resulted in a severe global economic downturn and also a slowdown in the PRC economy.
+These factors, combined with others, resulted in a severe global economic downturn and also a slowdown in the Chinese economy.
 This change in the macro-economic conditions had an adverse impact on our business and operations by causing a decrease in the number of passengers and the volume of freight that we transported.
-Recent events, including the recent potential changes in international policies of the United States and United Kingdom's vote to exit the European Union, create a level of uncertainty for multi-national companies.
-Any recurrence of a global financial crisis as a result of the recent market volatility arising from the concerns over among other issues, the fiscal stability of certain European countries, may adversely affect the growth of the PRC economy, which could adversely affect our business, financial condition, results of operations and prospects.